 Step 1 – Do you want to get certified as a Medical Biller and Coder in Rhode Island?

 Prior to doing anything else, you’re going to first want to figure out if you are going to get a medical billing and coding certification, or search for a position without one.
 There is data to support certification but it is not mandatory that it is earned in Rhode Island.
+The benefits for medical insurance coding and billing are real strong and cannot be something that is understated.
+From better pay to better chances at getting hired you will be better served by getting your certification in Rhode Island for medical insurance coding.

 Step 2 – Complete a Rhode Island Medical Billing and Coding Training Program

 You’ll find a few different types of credentials that may be earned by finishing a formal medical coding and billing training program in the state of Rhode Island.
 They are certificate/diploma programs, two-year associate degree programs, and a bachelor’s degree program.
+You can expect a six month to a one year time-frame for certificate/diploma programs, a time-frame of two years for associate degrees and four years for a bachelors degree.

 How to decide on a coding and billing program in RI